zaneriley/Home-Hunter/README.md

 ## Home Hunter

 Home Hunter is a Python-based tool that automates the process of searching for and monitoring new home listings on the popular Japanese real estate website, SUUMO.
-It leverages Selenium for web scraping, Discord for notifications, and offers these core features:
+It leverages Selenium for web scraping and Discord for notifications.

-* **Targeted Search:** Efficiently search for homes on SUUMO based on your specific criteria.
-* **Real-time Notifications:** Receive immediate Discord alerts when new listings match your search parameters.
-* **Duplicate Filtering:** Avoid redundant notifications by tracking previously seen listings.

 **Prerequisites**